Treatment Questions & Answers

 Lack of good nightly sleep can make you feel tired all day long – wanting a nap.
 There are a number of reasons this can occur, but did you know there are solutions for this issue?

-Obstructive sleep apnea (OSA) is a condition tens of millions of people in the US have.
+Obstructive sleep apnea (OSA) is a condition over 40 million people in the US have.
+Unfortunately, 90% or them do not know it.
 OSA is not limited to certain older age groups; children also suffer from OSA.
 They have difficulty falling and staying asleep because of these breathing difficulties.

 OSA occurs when the tongue and throat muscles relax causing your airway to narrow or close as you attempt to breathe in, stopping your from getting enough air (oxygen).
 This results in a lower oxygen level in your blood.